logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

     }

     if safe_block(block){
-        # Q: This is not in the original spec, but
+        # This is not in the original spec, but
         # let's validate I have this clear.
         assert block.view = current_view